cristianoliveira/dotfiles/README.md

 # What do I use?

   - ZSH (oh-my-zsh)
-  - Vim 8
+  - Nvim 0.5
   - Tmux 2.5

   And a lot of pre installed apps.
 See in: `osx/Brewfile` or `linux/packages.txt`

-  I work with:
+  I work mostly with:

   - Javascript and Reactjs
   - Rust
+  - Golang

+  And a bit of

   - Ruby
   - Python
-  - Golang

 # Installing